Hamasak1/hamasak1-osu-skins/index.md

 # Main osu! skins
-most of skins i use. definitely all of the main skins
+Most of skins I use.
+Definitely all of the main skins

 # Some of the skins may not be listed.
-i could just be lazy too, but whatever

-# Some of the skins may use pre-existing links.
-because i'm too lazy to upload all of them onto MEGA, Dropbox, etc.
+If there are any missing skins please message me.

 # [WhiteCat v1.0 (various versions)](https://mega.nz/folder/Id8FHaxY#wm4NCpJ5SEPjiY5MGH-0Iw/file/gENgzKKL)
 ![](https://skins.osuck.net/uploads/posts/2019-11/1573897221_3.jpg)